 Until next time., I'm sending you lots of....

 I remember being asked once, "If you had the chance to have dinner with anyone, who would you choose?"
 My response, Maya Angelou.

 Maya Angelou's grace, humility, work in the world, and her words have been a source of inspiration.
-And since I can't sit across from her and pick her lovely brain, I often read her quotes.
+And since I can't sit across from her and pick her lovely brain, I love to read her quotes!

 "Not everything you do is going to be a masterpiece, but you get out there and you try and sometimes it really happens.
 The other times you’re just stretching your soul."

 Many years ago my mentor coach sent me a card with this quote on the outside.
 That card hangs on the wall of my office where I can see it every day.
-It reminds me that it's OK if some of my work in the world falls flat.
-That each time I create something, each time I put my heart into something, I'm not only doing what I love, but I'm continuing to grow as a person, as a leader, and as a coach.
-And nothing supports my epic-ness more than growing and stretching my soul.
+It reminds me it's OK if some of my work in the world falls flat.

 "When someone shows you who they are, believe them the first time."

 So true!
 Even when a person is "showing" me a side of themselves they think I want to see, my gut instincts are always on point.
 Anytime I've ignored or missed what my instincts have tried to tell me I've been sorry.
 Valuable lesson learned.
 Now not only do I pay attention to what someone is showing me about themselves, but I pay close attention to what my instincts are telling me.